Cleveland Clinic logo

 Later, more severe symptoms include:

-How does Rocky Mountain spotted fever spread?
+Rocky Mountain spotted fever causes

 Diagnosis and Tests

-How is Rocky Mountain spotted fever diagnosed?
+How doctors diagnose Rocky Mountain spotted fever

-Your provider can use blood and skin tests to diagnose Rocky Mountain spotted fever, but the results may not be available right away.
-Your provider will probably have to decide whether to treat you for RMSF before you test positive.
+Your provider can use blood and skin tests to confirm the diagnosis.
+But the results may not be available right away.
+Your provider will probably have to decide whether to treat you for RMSF before the results come back.
+Tests include:

-• Skin tests.
-Your provider will use a special cutting tool called a punch (it feels like a poke or a pinch) to get a sample of your skin where you have a rash.
+• Skin tests: Your provider will use a special cutting tool called a punch (it feels like a poke or a pinch) to get a sample of your skin where you have a rash.
 They’ll test the sample for signs of R. rickettsii.

 Advertisement